 While holding Blackstar you gain darkvision out to a range of 60 feet.
 The staff is used as an arcane focus for spells.
 Even for those which don’t require one.

 Bonus to damage: +1

 Whenever you use it to reduce a creature to 0 hit points, either by melee attack or when using Blackstar as an arcane focus for a damage dealing spell, the staff slays the creature and devours its soul, unless it is a construct or an undead.
 A creature whose soul has been devoured by Blackstar can be restored to life only by a wish spell.
 Blackstar‘s hunger for souls must be regularly fed.
 If the staff goes one ride or more without consuming a soul, a conflict between you occurs at the next sunset.

 When it devours a soul, a harmless flash of intense pain shoots through your body after which Blackstar grants you temporary hit points equal to 25% (rounded down) of the slain creature’s maximum hit points.
 These hit points fade after 24 hours.

 If you use Blackstar to hit an undead with a melee attack or as an arcane focus for a damage dealing spell, you take 1d4 necrotic damage and the target regains hit points.
 If this necrotic damage reduces you to 0 hit points, Blackstar devours your soul.

-While you hold Blackstar, you are aware of the presence of Tiny or larger creature within 60 feet of you that aren’t constructs or undead.
+Awareness: While you hold Blackstar, you can use a bonus action in order for you to be aware of the presence of Tiny or larger creatures within 60 feet of you that aren’t constructs or undead.